This post is about the best oil pastels for beginners. Oil pastels are such a fun medium that I have loved since childhood.

 Swatch your colors & create new colors

-Swatch out your colors from your oil pastel set on a piece of paper.
-Use another sheet to see what new colors you could create by mixing them together!
-Oil pastels are very easy to blend and you can create some awesome shades by mixing certain pastels together.
-Just think of them as paint tubes!
+Swatch out your colors from your oil pastel set on paper.
+Use another sheet to see what new colors you could create by mixing them!
+Oil pastels are very easy to blend and you can make some awesome shades by mixing pastels.

 Use different pressures